Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Method

 \subsection{Uncertainty-Aware Perturbation}

-In contrast to generating multiple samples by training separate 3DGS models, we dynamically create temporal samples from a single $\mathbf{\Delta}$-model during training.
-Note that, in this paper, \emph{temporal} refers to the dynamic nature of samples that vary across training iterations.
+In contrast to training separate 3DGS models from scratch, we dynamically generate diverse models from a single $\mathbf{\Delta}$-model during training.
 Specifically, we train the $\mathbf{\Delta}$-model on the available posed images, following the same optimization and density control strategies introduced in 3DGS~\cite{kerbl20233d}.
 At each training iteration, the current $\mathbf{\Delta}$-model represents a specific sample in the Gaussian parameter space based on the information contained in the training data.
-A temporal 3DGS model is then sampled from the neighboring region of the current $\mathbf{\Delta}$-model in the parameter space by perturbing the $\mathbf{\Delta}$-model as
+A new 3DGS model is then created by perturbing the $\mathbf{\Delta}$-model as